jguss45/KPI_Dashboard/README.md

 /customers/filter
 This endpoint is used to filter customers by gender and age range.
 It receives the gender and age range as query parameters and returns a filtered list of customers.
 If no gender or age range is specified, it returns all customers.

+## Streamlit Application
+### main.py

+Login() function:
+Allows users to login by providing username and password.
+If user enters valid login credentials and clicks login, function sends a GET request to the backend API to authenticate the user.
+If user user is authenticated, function stores the JWT token in session state and displays success message.
+If authentication fails, error message is displayed.

+Register() function:
+Allows new users to register by providing username and password.
+If user registers valid details and clicks Register, function sends POST request to backend API to create a new user account.
+If account is successfully created, function stores the JWT token in session state and displays success image.
+If registration fails, error message is displayed.

+login_or_register():
+Displays radio button allowing users to select whether they want to login or register.
+Depending on the user's selection, the appropriate function is called to handle the login or registration process.

+present_dashboard():
+Displays the contents of the dashboard.py file.
+This is where all of the KPIs are presented.

+main():
+Main entrypoint of the Streamlit app.
+Displays logo and dashboard title.
+If user is not authenticated with a token, the login_or_register function is called.
+If user is authenticated with token then present_dashboard() is called to display the dashboard.